FeezRM/CodeMosaic/README.md

    python manage.py runserver
    ```

-Then open http://localhost:8000 in your browser.
+Then open http://localhost:8000 in your browser

 ---